satuelisa/StatisticalLearning/README.md

 + estimating the _probability density_ `Pr(X)` (Section 14.1)
 + _association rules_ that describe sets of feature values that tend to appear together (Section 14.2)
-+ label all of it as 'true', mash it up with random data labelled as 'false', and then apply regression (Section 14.2.4) or some other supervised method (Section 14.2.6)
++ label all of it as 'true', mash it up with random data labeled as 'false', and then apply regression (Section 14.2.4) or some other supervised method (Section 14.2.6)

 A building block for these is using binary indicator variables to